 - Free extra cards for family members (authorized users)

 - Emergency travel assistance for travelers more than 100 miles from home

 This card requires excellent credit.
 If you have any blemishes on your credit history, your application may be jeopardized.

 - Unlimited 1.5% Earning Rate.
 Thanks to the unlimited point-earning capabilities and 50% monthly bonus on all earned points, every purchase made with this card effectively earns 1.5 points per $1 spent.
-By comparison, many entry-level cash back cards (including stalwarts such as Chase Freedom and Discover it) set their baseline earning rate at just 1%.
+By comparison, many entry-level cash back cards (including stalwarts such as Chase Freedom) set their baseline earning rate at just 1%.

 - Nice Introductory APR Offer.
 Flagstar Visa Bonus Rewards PLUS Card’s 0% APR offer for purchases and balance transfers stretches 6 months from account opening.
 If you play your cards right (no pun intended), you can use that time to pay down a high-interest balance transfer or finance a large purchase without paying a penny in interest.

 - No Foreign Transaction Fee.
 If you regularly travel overseas, you’ll love the fact that this card waives customary foreign transaction fees, which can range as high as 3%.
 Depending on how much you travel, this perk alone could offset the $50 annual fee.